Benefits of Vitamin D for Babies

 Risks for Babies Who Lack Enough Vitamin D

 When babies lack enough vitamin D, one potential consequence is weakened or softened bones.
 This can make a baby’s legs appear curved or bowed.
-Keep in mind that bowlegs are actually common in babies and toddlers but that this condition usually corrects itself before the age of 2.
+Keep in mind that bowlegs are actually common in babies and toddlers but usually correct themselves before the age of 2.
 Bowlegs in babies and young toddlers are within the range of normal development, thought to be related to the tightly curled-up position of babies in the uterus.

-However, there are symptoms and conditions, including rickets, that can result from extreme vitamin D deficiency, and can hinder your child’s physical development.
+However, there are symptoms and conditions, including rickets, that can result from extreme vitamin D deficiency and hinder your child’s physical development.
 These may include:

 Although these diseases and complications sound scary, remember that they are rare.
 With the right supplementation, your baby will get the necessary nutrients to stay strong and healthy!
 If you have any questions or concerns, consult your child’s healthcare provider.